AlexanderDzhoganov/sphereflake-raytracer/sphereflake/README.txt

 ----------------------

 The executable accepts command-line arguments that set the size of the render viewport.
 The default size is 1280x720, which provides a decent trade-off between quality and performance.
-The upper limit is set by the maximum allowed OpenGL framebuffer size, which according to the specification must be at least 16384x16384.
+The upper limit is set by the maximum allowed OpenGL framebuffer size, which must be at least 16384x16384.

---width=X - sets the width of the window
---height=Y - sets the height of the window --fullscreen=true - starts as a fullscreen window on the primary monitor
+--width=X - sets the width of the output window --height=Y - sets the height of the output window --fullscreen=true - initializes a full-screen window on the primary monitor

 --------------------------
 Performance considerations